codekipple/general-vagrant/README.md

 #General-Vagrant

-A vagrant box i use for doing general development.
+A vagrant box I use for doing general development.

 - OS: Ubuntu precise-server-cloudimg-amd64
 - IP: 10.0.0.100